devicu-awsl/mosdns-adg/README.md

 # mosdns + AdGuard Home for MikroTik RouterOS

-A self-updating replacement for `alickale/mosdns-adguard`, built for the RB5009 (arm64) running RouterOS 7.23.x containers.
+A self-updating DNS container for the MikroTik RB5009 (arm64, RouterOS 7.23.x): AdGuard Home for ad-blocking + web UI, mosdns v5 for CN/foreign split resolution, rebuilt automatically with the latest upstream releases.

+## Credits

+- Based on the idea of **alickale**'s combined image: https://hub.docker.com/r/alickale/mosdns-adguard (no longer updated — this repo is a maintained replacement)
+- Split-routing rule lists by **Loyalsoldier**: https://github.com/Loyalsoldier/v2ray-rules-dat and https://github.com/Loyalsoldier/geoip

 ## How it works